Managing Spark on Kubernetes Using Helm Charts and Spark Operator

 a.
 Run the Ticket Creator Script

-• Navigate to the tenant CLI and execute the bundled to the pod script:
+• Navigate to the dfclient CLI pod and execute the bundled script:

 b.
-Launch Spark Shell (or any other executable)
+Launch the Spark Shell with Ticket Auhtentication

 --conf spark.executor.instances=2 \